prathamesh-sonpatki/o11y-wiki/README.md

 # FAQs

-1. I want to add a new addition to the Gloassry, how should I do it?
+1. I want to add a new addition to the Glossary.
+How should I do it?

    - Please send a pull request to this
      [GitHub repository](https://github.com/prathamesh-sonpatki/o11y-wiki).

-2. What is considered as part of Observability Glossary?
+2. What is considered part of the Observability Glossary?

    - Any term or concept related to Observability.